spring-guides/gs-rest-service/README.ftl.md

 To accomplish this, the [`@ResponseBody`][] annotation on the `greeting()` method tells Spring MVC that it does not need to render the greeting object through a server-side view layer, but that instead that the greeting object returned _is_ the response body, and should be written out directly.

 The `Greeting` object must be converted to JSON.
-Thanks to Spring's _HTTP message converter_ support, you don't need to do this conversion manually.
+Thanks to Spring's HTTP message converter support, you don't need to do this conversion manually.
 Because [Jackson 2][jackson] is on the classpath, Spring's [`MappingJackson2HttpMessageConverter`][] is automatically chosen to convert the `Greeting` instance to JSON.

 Make the application executable
 -------------------------------

-Although it is possible to package this service as a traditional _web application archive_ or [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a _standalone application_.
+Although it is possible to package this service as a traditional [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a standalone application.
 You package everything in a single, executable JAR file, driven by a good old Java `main()` method.
-And along the way, you use Spring's support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.
+Along the way, you use Spring's support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.

 ### Create a main class

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
-This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the _[Spring application context][u-application-context]_.
+This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the [Spring application context][u-application-context].

 The `@ComponentScan` annotation tells Spring to search recursively through the `hello` package and its children for classes marked directly or indirectly with Spring's [`@Component`][] annotation.
 This directive ensures that Spring finds and registers the `GreetingController`, because it is marked with `@Controller`, which in turn is a kind of `@Component` annotation.